 From Sighted to Blind “in the Flash of an Eye”

 At age five, Walsh’s Seattle doctors discovered a brain tumor.
-After six months in the hospital, she emerged with no tumor, but with “B2” vision, meaning she could see lights and blobby shapes.
+After six months in the hospital, she emerged with no tumor, but extremely limited vision.
 By age 14, though, residual scarring from the tumor had taken the rest of her sight.
 Ever since, she’s had a “very narrow field of slight visual impression,” meaning she can see a dot of light as if down a long, narrow tube, and she can tell whether the lights are turned on or off.
+In the parlance of the Paralympics, she has what's known as "B1" vision—a classification that denotes that an athlete is totally or almost totally blind.

 Her transition from able-bodied to disabled happened “in the flash of an eye,” she says.
 But because she couldn't stand people feeling sorry for her, she worked on her social interaction skills and sat in a room with alarm clocks for 10 hours at a time, training herself to look directly at each clock when it rang.
 The hurdles kept coming.
 Before she was whisked away to a school for the blind in Ontario, Canada, she’d been the top of her class at sighted school.
 Now, attempting to learn braille, she could barely get through a children’s book.
 And with both family and society hammering the message that a blind person stood no chance of contributing anything meaningful to the world, her self-esteem was “abysmal.”